 Several versions were built including the basic ground attack version, the UK air defence version, the German Electronic Combat and Recconaisance version.
 The UK have updated their ground attack aircraft to the GR4.

-The airframe consortium company; Panavia, based in Munich, formed by British Aircraft Corporation, MBB, Fiat. (now BAE SYSTEMS, EADS-DASA, Alenia and then BAE Systems, Airbus Defence, Leonardo).
+The airframe consortium company; Panavia, based in Munich, formed by British Aircraft Corporation, MBB, Fiat. (becoming BAE SYSTEMS, EADS-DASA, Alenia and then BAE Systems, Airbus Defence, Leonardo).

 The engine consortium company; Turbo Union, formed by Rolls Royce, MTU, Fiat.

 Avionic consortium company; Avionica, formed by EASAMS, ESG and SIA.
 This was soon dis-banded and Panavia became responsible.

 The GR4 is the result of a British Aerospace upgrade programme to GR1 aircraft, adding Forward-Looking Infra-Red (FLIR), a wide angle Head-Up Display (HUD), improved cockpit displays, Night-Vision Goggle (NVG) compatibility, new avionics and weapons systems, updated computer software and Global Positioning System (GPS).
 The upgrade also allows for carriage of the Storm Shadow stand-off missile, Brimstone advanced anti-armour weapon, RAPTOR and Vicon reconnaissance pods and the Thermal Imaging Airborne Laser Designator (TIALD) targeting pod.
 A separate programme covered an integrated Defensive Aids Suite consisting of the radar warning receiver, Sky Shadow radar jamming pod and BOZ-107 chaff and flare dispenser.